demorgan104/dat/README.md

 Accelerate the development of your C/C++ project.

-Hit the start button for support.
+Hit the star for support.
 New features will be added.

 Generate your package: